UK's Johnson begins election battle, vowing Brexit and casting rival as 'Stalin'

 Johnson, 55, hopes he will win a big enough majority in parliament to get the Brexit deal he agreed with Brussels last month ratified and lead Britain out of the EU at the end of December or in January.

-Attempting to capitalise on voters’ Brexit fatigue, more than three years after Britain voted 52% to 48% in favour of leaving the bloc, Johnson will say at his campaign launch it was time to “get out of our rut”.
+Attempting to capitalize on voters’ Brexit fatigue, more than three years after Britain voted 52% to 48% in favor of leaving the bloc, Johnson will say at his campaign launch it was time to “get out of our rut”.

 Britain had been due to leave in March this year, but has had to extend that deadline three times after parliament rejected a deal negotiated by Theresa May, and then forced Johnson himself to ask for more time.